 1. State the top 3 problems

-2. Ask customer to prioritize problems and identify any higher priority problems
+2. Ask the customer to prioritize problems and identify any higher-priority problems

-3. Have customer describe how they solve the problem today
+3. Have the customer describe how they solve the problem today

 4. Very briefly describe how you might solve the problem

-5. Ask Customer whether your approach would solve their problem
+5. Ask the Customer whether your approach would solve their problem

 6. Would they use your solution if it were free?

 Build Your MVP